richardkalehoff/udacity-react-fundamentals-v1/README.md

     $ yarn install
     $ yarn start

+Note: The `books-api` server requires a `GOOGLE_BOOKS_API_KEY` environment variable in order to make requests to the Google Books API.
+You can either set this variable in your shell when you start the server or in [a `.env` file](https://github.com/motdotla/dotenv) in the `books-api` directory.

 Then start the client app in its directory (e.g. `contacts`) using:

     $ yarn install